Policy briefs and Statements

 Unite 4 Education: Teacher Training and Professional Development

-- Teachers should receive comprehensive initial training through institutions of higher education, as well as in-service training and ongoing professional development
+This briefs highlights that: qualified teachers are at the heart of quality education; high-quality teacher education and training and on-going professional development improves teacher retention, effectiveness and student achievement; and that teachers should receive comprehensive initial training through institutions of higher education, as well as in-service training and ongoing professional development.

 Unite 4 Education: Quality Learning Environment